ofiwg/libfabric/man/fi_peer.3.md

 The behavior of this call is similar to the write() ops.
 It inserts a completion indicating that a data transfer has failed into the CQ.

-## fi_ops_cq_peer::progress()

-This callback is invoked by the owner to drive progress in the peer provider on endpoints owned by the peer.
-The owner must support the thread calling the progress() function invoking one of the owner ops from within the progress() function.
-For example, the peer calling write() to insert a new completion.

 ## EXAMPLE PEER CQ SETUP